A number of significant green steel projects are taking shape around the globe, all vying for important first-mover sustainability titles.

 Carbon emissions compared to traditional steelmaking methods, the company says, will be reduced by 95 per cent.

-Aiming to be the first large-scale green steel producer in the world, H2 Green Steel’s goal is to produce five million tons of steel by 2030, as well as exporting green hydrogen produced in its electrolysis plant – one of the world’s largest – currently being built alongside the steel plant.
+Aiming to be the first large-scale green steel producer in the world, H2 Green Steel’s goal is to produce five million t of steel by 2030, as well as exporting green hydrogen produced in its electrolysis plant – one of the world’s largest – currently being built alongside the steel plant.

 Recognition as a priority project by the government of Castile-La Mancha – the large, autonomous region of Spain to the south and east of Madrid – will assist in the development of Spain’s first emission-free steel mill, owned by Hydnum Steel.